ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Binary Features Preprocessing

-Binary features are directly transformed into a binary valued vector of length `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the CSV.
+Binary features are directly transformed into a binary valued vector of length `n` (where `n` is the size of the dataset) and added to the HDF5 with a key that reflects the name of column in the dataset.
 No additional information about them is available in the JSON metadata file.

 The parameters available for preprocessing are